mehulagg/gitlab/doc/user/project/code_owners.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/232995) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.8 behind a feature flag, enabled by default.

-A section name can be prepended with the caret `^` character in order to mark the section will as optional.
-This means, approvals through merge requests for changes to the related files/paths will **not** be required.
+When you want to make a certain section optional, you can do so by adding a code owners section prepended with the caret `^` character.
+Approvals from owners listed in the section will **not** be required.
+For example:

 ```plaintext
 [Documentation]